RdeLange/nomie-plugin-mybalance/README.md

 ## About the ⚖️Nomie MyBalance Plugin

 The Nomie MyBalance Plugin enables you to identify areas which are important in your life and to track these areas manually or via a predefined calculation based on your Trackables.
 The idea is to give each of the areas a regular score between 0 and 1.
-Based on these scores you can follow each area infividually, but even better, you can also track the balance between al the areas: My Balance.
+Based on these scores you can follow each area individually, but even better, you can also track the balance between al the areas: My Balance.

 ## Installing the Plugin